 G.4 Email Address – Enter the email address of the authorized official.

-FIGURE 10: QPR Form 1205-0507 Section G.1 – G.4

 3.8 – ADDITIONAL REPORTING DEFINITIONS/GLOSSARY

 PARTICIPANT: A participant is any individual who is determined eligible to participate in the grant program and receives a service funded by the grant.
 Individuals who receive only a determination of eligibility to participate in the program but do not begin receiving services are NOT considered participants.
-Grant-funded services are allowable education and training activities applicable to the grantees Statement of Work (SOW) and the Solicitation of Grant Agreement (SGA)/Federal Funding Opportunity (FFO) applicable.
+Grant-funded services are allowable services and education and training activities applicable to the grantees Statement of Work (SOW) and the Solicitation of Grant Agreement (SGA) applicable.

 NEW PARTICIPANTS: The total number of unique participants who, following a determination of eligibility, began receiving their first grant-funded service during the applicable quarterly reporting period.
-Participants should only be included once, even if they enroll in multiple training programs.
+Participants should only be included once, even if they enroll in multiple trainings or services.

 Quarterly Performance Report (QPR) Form